 Types of Treatment Offered at Wellness Resource Center

 The staff at Wellness Resource Center is dedicated to providing a comprehensive, individualized, and integrative approach to the treatment of chemical dependency and co-occurring emotional, psychological, and/or psychiatric conditions.
-Our mission is to provide the highest quality of treatment services for the adult men and women who are entrusted into our care as they recover from an addiction to marijuana.
+Our mission is to provide the highest quality of marijuana abuse rehab services for the adult men and women who are entrusted into our care.
 We believe in an abstinent-based approach to treatment and have found that those who suffer from dual diagnosis psychiatric concerns and substance abuse concerns, including the abuse of marijuana, respond best to treatment interventions that are offered in a holistic and simultaneous manner.

-Group therapy: Group therapy is at the core of treatment at Wellness Resource Center, and clients engage in group therapy sessions 5 days per week, with between 3 and 4 different groups meeting each day.
+Group therapy: Group therapy is at the core of marijuana abuse rehab at our treatment center, and clients engage in group therapy sessions 5 days per week, with between 3 and 4 different groups meeting each day.
 While individual assessment and treatment are highly valued, we have found that exploring the commonality among clients is a vital avenue for helping them gain insight and make positive, lasting changes in their lives.
 Clients can expect to partake in process groups, age-specific groups, gender-specific groups, psychoeducational groups, and experiential groups.
 The different topics that are covered during these group sessions may include, but are not limited to, the following:

 - Relapse prevention